-And if your book group would like to chat with me–either in person if you’re within driving range or using SKYPE if you’re not–don’t hesitate to drop me a line via my contact page.
+And if your book group would like to chat with me–either in person if you’re within driving range or via ZOOM, FACETIME, or something along those lines if you’re not–don’t hesitate to drop me an email at email@example.com.

-And if you’d simply like to buy the book–thank you and just click here.
+And if you’d like to buy the book—-thank you and just click here.